-Through the support of the federal government, Strategic Infrastructure Fund (SIF), the provincial government, and the Northern Ontario Heritage Fund Corporation (NOHFC), Lakehead University is constructing a $23.5-million Centre for Advanced Science and Engineering Studies (CASES) for research on sustainable resource development.
-The centre will house the majority of Lakehead’s analytical research equipment, as well as contain a designated space for the Centre of Excellence for Sustainable Mining and exploration (CESME).
+Through the support of the federal government, Strategic Infrastructure Fund (SIF), the provincial government, and the Northern Ontario Heritage Fund Corporation (NOHFC), Lakehead University constructed a $23.5-million Centre for Advanced Science and Engineering Studies (CASES) for research on sustainable resource development.
+The centre houses the majority of Lakehead’s analytical research equipment, as well as contains a designated space for the Centre of Excellence for Sustainable Mining and exploration (CESME).

-Although sustainable resource development is its primary research focus, CASES will also provide services for the creation of new start-ups, connections between businesses and research, and space for at least 80 graduate students to conduct engineering and environmental sciences.
-Industry partners will be invited to use the space.
+Although sustainable resource development is its primary research focus, CASES also provides services for the creation of new start-ups, connections between businesses and research, and space for at least 80 graduate students to conduct engineering and environmental sciences.
+Industry partners are invited to use the space.

-The building will also have a quality assurance/quality control lab management training facility to prepare students for direct entry into technology jobs within the mining sector.
+The building also has a quality assurance/quality control lab management training facility to prepare students for direct entry into technology jobs within the mining sector.

-In the fall of 2018, Laurentian University will open the doors of its Jim Fielding Innovation and Commercialization Space.
-The 60,000-square-foot facility for research, innovation, and engineering will support the development of a vibrant entrepreneurial culture, fostering on-campus entrepreneurship activities and leveraging a network of investors, alumni, mentors, and other community assets to support youth-led ventures.
+In the fall of 2018, Laurentian University opened the doors of its Cliff Fielding Innovation and Commercialization Space.
+The 60,000-square-foot facility for research, innovation, and engineering supports the development of a vibrant entrepreneurial culture, fostering on-campus entrepreneurship activities and leveraging a network of investors, alumni, mentors, and other community assets to support youth-led ventures.

-The centre will include seminar rooms, an experiential learning space including a makerspace equipped with a 3-D printing station, and workspaces for innovators.
+The centre includes seminar rooms, an experiential learning space including a makerspace equipped with a 3-D printing station, and workspaces for innovators.

 OCAD University's Imagination Catalyst